 Choosing a Baitcasting Reel

-These reels can be used for all sorts of fishing, and depending on how you plan to use it, you’ll probably want a different style.
+These reels are ideal for all sorts of fishing.
+Depending on your intended use, you’ll probably want a different style.
 For example, if you want a baitcasting reel for throwing out a fixed bait, or for trolling, you could do a lot worse than a traditional, star-drag style reel.
 If you’re throwing lures, you’ll want something lighter and more pliable.
-Here are some recommended baitcasting reels, which we believe offer a good combination of quality, practicality and value for money.
+Here are some recommended baitcasting reels.
+We believe they offer a good combination of quality, practicality and value for money.

 Recommended Baitcasting Reel for Fishing Bait